coshy90/digital-garden/src/site/notes/books/Brian K Vaughan - Saga Vol 8.md

 ### Description

 After the traumatic events of the War for Phang, Hazel, her parents, and their surviving companions embark on a life-changing adventure at the westernmost edge of the universe.
-Collects SAGA #43-48
 ```